Shakuhachi

 Bunka Kenkyūsha, 2nd impression, 1954.

-Here you have all those five pages scanned for public display:
+Here you have all those five pages scanned for public display and investigation:

 Tanabe Hisao, 1954, page 224